connectome-neuprint/neuVid/documentation/README.md

 Note that int the last `setValue` command, the `meshes` argument has the value `neurons.partners + neurons.more - neurons.special`.
 The effect is to assign the `#ababab` color to all the neurons in `neurons.partners` and `neurons.more` except the neurons in `neurons.special`.
 Any `meshes` argument can use set operations like these on names from the `neurons` and `rois` categories, but not from the `synapses` category.

 The `rois` category renders meshes as silhouettes, with mesh faces becoming more transparent as they come closer to facing the camera.
 To control how quickly this transition to transparency occurs, the `rois` category has an optional key, `exponents`.
 The default value is five, and a *higher* value makes a mesh transition to transparency *faster*.
-Here is an example using assigning a value of eight to a group of ROIs that should be deemphasized:
+Here is an example assigning a value of eight to a group of ROIs that should be deemphasized:

 ```json
 {